Rudra-Kumar-Dubey/Rudra-Kumar-Dubey/README.md

 - 💬 Ask me about C++, HTML , JS and CSS
 - 📫 How to reach me: Linkedin(https://www.linkedin.com/in/rudra-kumar-dubey/)
 - 😄 Pronouns: Rudra
-- ⚡ Fun fact: LIFE IS SHORT.
+- ⚡ Fun fact: LIFE IS SHORT

 <!--
 **rudradubey04/rudradubey04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.